CallumWalley/nzrse-containers/_episodes/13-mpi-dask.md

 ```
 {: .bash}

-The run should only take a few seconds.
+The job should only take a few seconds.
 When it has finished, check the Slurm log file - it should contain output similar to

 ```
 $ cat slurm*.out